Many companies have allowed employees to work from home to ensure employee safety and practice social isolation.

-For example, researchers from Navarra University found that volunteers who entered data were more likely to get it wrong in a cluttered environment, than when working in a tidy place.
+For example, Navarra University (Spain) researchers found that volunteers who entered data were more likely to get it wrong in a cluttered environment than when working in a tidy place.

 3. Set rules with everyone in your space

-When working from a distance and especially working from home, you cannot avoid sharing space with your loved ones.
+When working from a distance, especially at home, you cannot avoid sharing space with your loved ones.
 Therefore, you need to set rules with people when you are working.

-For example, you can let your partner know that you are working from 9 am to 11:30 pm so they will not disturb your procedure.
+For example, you can let your partner know that you work from 9 am to 11:30 pm so they will not disturb your procedure.